-The NVRAID BIOS utility is used to configure and manage RAID on Serial ATA drives and Parallel ATA drives.
+The NVRAID BIOS utility is used to configure and manage RAID on Serial ATA drives.

 After you power up the system and all drives have been detected, the NVRAID BIOS status message screen will appear.
 Press the <FIO> key to enter the utility.
-The utility allows you to build a RAID system on Serial ATA drives and Parallel ATA drives.
+The utility allows you to build a RAID system on Serial ATA drives.